 Check out the sample pack here: Trippy Trap Drum Loops

 1. Kick & 808 Madness

-The fundamental element of any Trap beat is the kick and 808 bass.
+The fundamental elements of any Trap beat are the kick and 808 bass.
 Therefore, it is essential that these two are carefully selected and compliment each other.
 The kick will provide the initial punch and the 808 will add weight and energy.